Khumbu Icefall: Overview

-Due to constant glacial motion, snow bridges concealing crevasses, and overhanging ice blocks (called seracs) ranging in size from several tons to thousands of tons, can open or collapse with little warning generating extreme danger for climbers.
-A climber caught in an avalanche or other "movement event" in the icefall can do very little to avoid injury, because the topography of the fall zone prevents fast evasive action.
+Due to constant glacial motion, snow bridges concealing crevasses and overhanging ice blocks (called seracs), ranging in size from several tons to thousands of tons, can open or collapse with little warning, generating extreme danger for climbers.
 Crossing the Khumbu Icefall is so dangerous that even extensive rope and ladder networks installed by professional guides cannot prevent loss of life.

-The official Himalayan Database records 44 deaths in the Icefall between 1953 to 2016.
-No deaths have been recorded between 2017 and 2021.
+The official Himalayan Database records 44 deaths in the icefall between 1953 and 2016.
+No deaths were recorded between 2017 and 2021.

 Prudent climbers place emphasis on avalanche and crevasse-fall survival and rescue techniques prior to entering this terrain.
-Most climbers try to pass through the ice fall before sunrise when it is usually more immobile due to freezing in the nighttime cold.
+Most climbers try to pass through the icefall before sunrise, when it is usually less mobile due to freezing in the nighttime cold.
 As sunlight warms the area, ice-melt causes friction within the structure to decline, which increases the rate of flow and hence, crevasse opening and ice-block or serac collapse.
 The most dangerous time to cross the fall is generally mid-to-late afternoon.
 Experienced, acclimatized climbers can ascend the icefall in a few hours, while inexperienced or non-altitude-acclimatized climbers may take 10–12 hours to complete the passage.
 "Camp I" on Everest's South Col route is typically slightly beyond the top of the Khumbu Icefall.